Hit by pandemic, Cafe Coffee Day withdraws a lot of vending machines from customer locations | Business

 Coffee Day Global is an unlisted company but has ''voluntarily'' prepared the financial results, using the format prescribed by the listing regulations, pursuant to the listing of shares of its parent group Coffee Day Enterprises Ltd.

-It has also obtained information that the company has been categorised as “fraud” by Lakshmi Vilas Bank, now Dena Bank India Ltd.
+It has also obtained information that the company has been categorised as ''fraud'' by Lakshmi Vilas Bank (LVB), now DBS Bank India Ltd (DBIL).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)